Coronavirus and support for deaf children – information for familiesPublished Date: 04 Jun 2020

 Where can I get more information about the coronavirus?

-Information videos on coronavirus in Irish Sign Language (ISL) and BSL are also available from the Public Health Agency in Northern Ireland.
+Information videos on coronavirus in British Sign Language (BSL) are available from:

 The NHS 111 service is available 24 hours a day and can be used by deaf people who use BSL: https://interpreternow.co.uk/nhs111.
-Deaf young people can also register to send text messages to 999 in an emergency.
+In addition, SignHealth and and InterpreterNow have set up an on-demand BSL relay service, called BSL Health Access, for deaf people to use in health settings.
+Separately, deaf young people can also register to send text messages to 999 in an emergency.

-The Scottish Government has also published information for families.
-Separately, the Northern Ireland Executive has set up a community helpline, available weekdays:
+Separately, the Northern Ireland Executive has set up a community helpline, available seven days a week: